White Box Testing and Black Box Testing

 - White box testing requires the testers to be skilled in programming and build test suites that can be used for running regressions, etc.

 - The computation resources that the white box testing might employ may be expensive.

-- There is still scope for missing out the hidden errors in the logic implemented.
+- There is still scope for missing out on the hidden errors in the logic implemented.

 Black Box Testing –

-Black box testing is also called as external testing, closed testing and behavioral testing.
-The approach of this testing is very clear by the name itself that the tester will simply test the outputs for the corresponding inputs without any knowledge about the source code.
+Black box testing is also called as external testing, closed testing and behavioural testing.
+This testing’s approach is very clear by the name itself that the tester will simply test the outputs for the corresponding inputs without any knowledge about the source code.